 - compile valid and up-to-date job specifications and descriptions which are aligned with current performance and future development needs of the business; - complete recruitment contents in a clear and precise manner; - execute candidate search through the identified recruitment channels and methods.

 Chapter 4 Training and Learning Method

 In the training class, learners are guided by the trainer through lectures and exercises to expand their perspective across different time frames from the past to the current and future, with consideration of both internal and external environments.
 This helps learners develop an overall understanding of the relevant human resource function before focusing on specific tasks.
+The following learning methods are recommended for this purpose.

 There are a total of 12 credits for the 3 UoCs.
 The notional learning hours for learners to acquire the competencies for the 3 UoCs should include 36 hours of classroom training.
-Effective learning requires a combination of classroom training, self-revision, on-the-job application, and support of coworkers and seniors.
+Effective learning requires a combination of classroom training, self-revision, application on the job, and support of coworkers and seniors.
 Apart from attending structured classroom training, learners are recommended to set aside dedicated time for self-study and research, apply the learned content on the job, and take the initiative to solicit for support at work.
 Below is a learning approach for reference.